Threetwosevensixseven/MAMENextPlugins/README.md

 The MAME project as a whole is distributed under the terms of the GNU General Public License, version 2 or later (GPL-2.0+), since it contains code made available under multiple GPL-compatible licenses.
 See full licence details [here](https://docs.mamedev.org/license.html).

 Big thanks to holub, jjjs, Ped7g, MattN and others for debugging assistance and general moral support while writing these plugins.

+Other MAME speedup plugins for different usage scenarios are available, for example [skipstartupframes](https://github.com/Jakobud/skipstartupframes).